oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Field options apply to one field within a type definition.

 If FieldType is a JADN type ([Table 3-1](#table-3-1-jadn-types)), FieldOptions may contain type options applicable to that FieldType.
-If FieldType is not a JADN type, FieldOptions MUST NOT contain any type options ([Table 3-2](#table-3-2-type-options)).
+If FieldType is a Defined type, FieldOptions MUST NOT contain any type options ([Table 3-2](#table-3-2-type-options)).

 FieldOptions MUST contain zero or one instance of each of the following field options: